elliele/elliele/README.md

-- 👋 Hi, I’m @elliele and I'm gourmand and travel enthusiast.
+- 👋 Hi, I’m @elliele and I'm writer and travel enthusiast.
 - 👀 I’m interested in AI and Data Engineering.
 - 🌱 I’m currently learning machine learning, neural networks, and SQL.
 - 💞️ I’m looking to collaborate on Kaggle projects.